 The allergist may do a skin test where he scratches your skin with a tiny bit of an allergen or injects it just under your skin.
 If the area turns red and itchy, you're allergic.
 There's also a blood test to diagnose some allergies.

 Treatments for winter allergies include:

-Allergy shots expose your body to gradually increasing doses of the allergen.
-They can reduce your symptoms for a longer period of time than allergy drugs.
+Immunotherapy (allergy shots or under-the-tongue tablets), which expose your body to gradually bigger doses of the allergen.
+This approach can curb your symptoms for a longer period of time than allergy drugs.